deryrahman/secondbrain/docs/5-tag-based-metadata.md

 - provide autotag generation for every record created
 - validation (should not have semi-colon is handled on system level) Each data type provide unique functions on which they will handle the corresponding value

+## Plan

+In the future, core defined tags and plugin defined tags are defined from standard specification.